-Transparency is, without a doubt, one of the principal democratic values, allowing citizens to control the activity of their elected officials, verify respect for legal procedures, understand decision-making processes and trust political institutions.
-That is why it is not strange that it has exercised a power of fascination that sometimes makes it difficult to analyze its meaning, reflect on its content and its limits or undesired consequences.
-The principle of transparency has such an indisputable status that it can take the luxury of being indistinct and vague.
-We should not consider transparency as the only norm of our action on social reality, even admitting that it stems from a legitimate desire to democratize power.
+Transparency is, without a doubt, one of the principal democratic values, allowing citizens to control the activity of their elected officials, verify that legal procedures have been respected, understand decision-making processes and trust political institutions.
+That is why it is not strange that it has exercised a power of fascination that sometimes makes it difficult to analyse its meaning, reflect on its content and its limits or undesired consequences.
+The principle of transparency has such an indisputable status that it can acquire the luxury of being indistinct and vague.
+We should not consider transparency as the only norm of our action on social reality, even while admitting that it stems from a legitimate desire to democratise power.
 In addition to limits, transparency can have negative consequences.
-More than a few scholars have noted that the internet can become an instrument of opacity: the increase in the amount of data provided to citizens complicates their surveillance [8].
+More than a few scholars have noted that the internet can become an instrument of opacity: the increase in the amount of data provided to citizens complicates their surveillance (Fung & Weil 2007).
 How can citizens successfully carry out this task of control over the authorities?

 For this reason, I prefer to talk about publicity and justification, which are more demanding principles than the principle of transparency.
 While transparency expects continuous visibility, publicity is by definition limited and delimited.
-Let us consider whether perhaps harassing some of our representatives at their homes or workplaces, which takes legitimate protest to private spaces, leads to great confusion about the distinction between the public and the private; we have sown an idea of transparency that suggests a continuous visibility over people rather than a principle of publicity that is essentially limited to the acts that make political sense and in the spaces of public domain, thus allowing areas of intimacy and a private or even secret life.
+Let us consider whether perhaps harassing some of our representatives at their homes or workplaces, which takes legitimate protest into private spaces, does not lead to great confusion about the distinction between the public and the private; we have sown an idea of transparency that suggests continuous visibility rather than a principle of publicity that is essentially limited to acts of political significance which take place in the public domain, thus allowing areas of intimacy and a private or even secret life.

 On the other hand, while transparency tends to settle for data being made available, publicity demands that this data be configured as information that is intelligible to citizens.
-Transparency does not presume real access to information.
-In contrast, publicity means that the information is truly disseminated, that it is taken into account and that it participates in the formation of points of view.
-Because it is illusory to think that as long as the data is public, truth will reign in politics, the authorities will open up and citizens will understand what is really going on.
+Transparency does not presume real access to information. publicity means that the information is truly disseminated, that it is taken into account and that it participates in the formation of points of view.
+Because it is illusory to think that as long as data is public, truth will reign in politics, the authorities will open up and citizens will understand what is really going on.
 In addition to access to public data, there is the question of meaning.
-Placing large quantities of data and documents on the web is not enough to make public action more intelligible: it must be interpreted, the conditions under which it has been produced must be understood, without forgetting that this type of information generally does not account for more than a slice of reality.
+Placing large quantities of data and documents on the web is not enough to make public action more intelligible: it must be interpreted, the conditions under which it has been produced must be understood, without forgetting that this type of information generally does not account for more than a small portion of reality.
 Transparency is a necessary condition of publicity, but it does not guarantee it.
-This is the reason that there can be potential availability of information but a lack of true publicity for many different reasons: because the work of the mediators (such as institutions, the means of communication, the labor unions and political parties) is not effective or because of limitations of a cognitive order [9].
+This is the reason why there can be a potential availability of information but a lack of true publicity: because the work of the mediators (such as institutions, the means of communication, the labor unions and political parties) is not effective or there are limitations of a cognitive order (Naurin 2006, 91-92).